- A&P/LT— ANATOMY & PHYSIOLOGY/LAB-THEORY (124 total hours)

-- SPECIAL POPULATIONS/LAB-THEORY SP/LT (24 total hours)
+- SP/LT — SPECIAL POPULATIONS/LAB-THEORY (24 total hours)

 Special Populations explores the specific groups of clients that require a more customized approach to treatment and assessment.
 The course includes facilitating therapy involving amputees, individuals with physical or mental developmental disabilities, pre-natal/post-natal, geriatric, oncology, pediatric, immune-compromised patients, institutionalized individuals, and scholastic and professional athletes.
-Special Populations includes theory and practical demonstration of adaptive techniques using adaptive equipment, clarifying American Disability Association guidelines, non-discrimination, and ethics, the scope of practice, medical professional communication in the holistic approach, and review of universal precautions.
+Special Populations includes theory and practical demonstration of adaptive techniques using adaptive equipment, clarifying American Disability Association guidelines, nondiscrimination, and ethics, the scope of practice, medical professional communication in the holistic approach, and review of universal precautions.
 The course provides specific training to allow for mobility of student into multiple therapeutic environments and advanced assessment and treatment skills.
 Pre-requisite: Massage Therapy.

-- SWEDISH MASSAGE THERAPY/LAB-THEORY SMT/LT (40 total hours)
+- SMT/LT — SWEDISH MASSAGE THERAPY/LAB-THEORY (40 total hours)

 Swedish Massage Therapy provides the principles of fundamental theory and techniques necessary for administering Swedish components of massage, including the history of Swedish massage, in conjunction with associated anatomy, physiology, and kinesiology unique to this modality.
 The class includes body mechanics and preparation unique to Swedish massage.
 Course requires performance in practice of this modality on each other and instructors.
 A grade of 70% on both practical and written examination is required.
 Pre-requisite: Massage Therapy.

-- AMERICAN RED CROSS/CPR / LAB-THEORY ARC/CPR/LT (5 total hours)
+- ARC/CPR/LT — AMERICAN RED CROSS/CPR / LAB-THEORY (5 total hours)

 This course consists of 5 hours.
 CPR, AED, First Aid for Adult are covered for a two-year certification.
 Individual certificates for an achievement of 70% in written and practical skills examinations will be distributed by the American Red Cross.
 Pre-requisite: None.

-- MEDICAL BILLING (4 total hours)
+- MB/T — MEDICAL BILLING/THEORY (4 total hours)

 Practical, ethical and professional documentation of medical procedures and manual therapy are instructed in this course by HIPAA and Joint Commission standards.
 The history of documentation including issues of continuity of care and legal aspects of documentation are detailed, tested and graded.
 Documentation including SOAP notes, medical information releases, etc. is cited for managing client files and accounts.
 Medical billing and other party billing for manual therapy are outlined and demonstrated through hand-outs, including workmen’s compensation and auto/personal injury, and NPI certification.
-Theory, lab, text, video and on-line assessment are used for instructor evaluation.
+Theory, lab, text, video and online assessment are used for instructor evaluation.
 Focusing on laws regarding confidentiality and privacy protection are paramount to this course.
 The medical terminology portion for the massage therapist is included for the practical, legal communication between healthcare professionals, and for the enhanced portability of the massage therapist in and out of the clinical setting.
 Pre-requisite: None

-- ETHICS /THEORY ETH/T (30 total hours)
+- ETH/T — ETHICS /THEORY (30 total hours)

 This course explores ethical practice including legal and moral requirements, history of ethical practice, sexual misconduct, confidentiality, HIPAA, roles and boundaries, a scope of practice, professionalism, business practices, and harassment.
-Text, video, role playing and guided situational networking are used for instruction.
+Text, video, role-playing and guided situational networking are used for instruction.
 Pre-requisite: None

-- BUSINESS MASTERY/LAB-THEORY BM/LT (15 total hours)
+- BM/LT — BUSINESS MASTERY/LAB-THEORY (16 total hours)

 Business Mastery outlines the possibilities of therapists in the massage industry including structures of business operation as employees and independent contractors, marketing, advertising, customer service, resume writing and interview skills.
 Students will learn the foundation of successfully managing a bodywork business, including local, State and Federal taxes and reporting (including Social Security and Medicare), as well as record keeping and accounting.
-Career goals are reviewed with instruction on developing a business plan, marketing, medical and third party billing and accepting credit cards.
+Career goals are reviewed with instruction on developing a business plan, marketing, medical and third-party billing and accepting credit cards.
 A proposed individual plan of activities for each student is required with a subsequent presentation to the class.
 Pre-requisite: None

 Participation in the European Medical School of Massage Clinic Program provides students with an opportunity to enhance their medical massage education and experience through on-campus clinical experience.
-During the clinic, student massage therapists can have the chance to learn through hands-on experience in the medical massage industry.
-The student therapist will no longer be in the student role; you will assume the role of a professional in training dealing directly with the public.
+During the clinic, a student will no longer be in the student role; you will assume the role of a professional in training dealing directly with the public.
 The student will handle real issues and provide professional medical massage treatment to real clients.
-The student will be on campus and a massage practitioner approved by European Medical School of Massage with supervised training, mentoring, and application of medical massage therapy services.
-During this twenty-four (24) hours of practicum, the student is expected to perform at least twenty (20) hours of hands-on clinical experience.
+In that capacity, the student must be especially mindful of performing professionally and being professionally responsible and maintain confidentiality.
+The clinic is an excellent opportunity to gain valuable hands-on experience and to gain important experience and references that can help you secure a customer base at the culmination of your medical massage education.
+The program will also provide the student with experience in professional business practices including, customer services, troubleshooting industry-related issues, business management, and administrative duties including appointment scheduling, medical billing, and equipment care and maintenance.
+The student will be on campus and a supervising licensed massage therapist instructor with supervised training, mentoring, and application of medical massage therapy services.
+During this thirty-four (34) hours of practicum, the student is expected to perform at least twenty (30) hours of hands-on clinical experience.
+Pre-requisite: Weeks 1 through 28 of Medical Massage Curriculum.
 Pre-requisite: Weeks 1 through 28 of Medical Massage Curriculum.